simhadri1/Batch-Forecasting--Stage-1/README.md

 # Batch-Forecasting--Stage-1
 Time series for batch ( multiple products)- How code gets scaled from in different stages.
 I will go through the different stages to scale up/ scale down a time series problem It helps someone to see how big problem is broken down into pieces and then scale it up.
 Here the main goal is not to understand time series but to see how code gets developed or transformed.
 Targeted at people going into coding field, Look at the excel sheet attached to see different stages and how I have explained.
 Data is also given in the excel for you to practice.
-I will show stage wise development in each stages. for more details/business logic  behind it see this link : http://www.rangtech.com/Blog/batch-forecasting-structural-thinking-to-develop-r-code/
+I will show stage wise development in each stages.

 Stage 2: